 The second factor in proving medical malpractice is establishing that the negligence caused you harm or further damage.
 Some examples would include:

-• Amputating the wrong leg
+- Amputating the wrong leg.

-• Brain damage after surgery
+- Brain damage after surgery.

-• Worsening of a condition after treatment
+- Worsening of a condition after treatment.

-In many cases, an expert witness is needed in court to establish causation.
+Often, an expert witness is needed in court to establish causation.

 This expert witness will generally be a doctor or some other type of medical professional.
-He or she may also be needed to help establish the standard of care that you should have received, and how your physician failed to provide that care.
+He or she may also be needed to help establish the standard of care you should have received, and how your physician failed to provide that care.

-Based on the brief details provided here, do you believe you may have a legitimate medical malpractice case against a doctor?
+Based on the details provided here, do you believe you may have a legitimate medical malpractice case against a doctor?

 Your local “Attorney Big Al” has years of experience dealing with medical malpractice.
 The phone call is free, and your local “Attorney Big Al” can help you determine if you have a case to pursue.